oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

  - This exported script can then be executed on other targets with the same schema and sensitive data.

 Notice that the **Most Recent Job Status** has changed to *`Script Generated`* for *`Employee_Data_Mask`*.
 Now, your masking script is ready to be used!

-**Note:**
-Pre-Masking Validation Checks:
-Oracle Data Masking Pack performs a series of validation checks during script generation to ensure that the Data Masking process proceeds successfully without errors.
-Once the validation checks listed below are successfully completed, Oracle Data Masking Pack generates a PL/SQL-based masking script, which is then transferred to the target database for execution:
-- Masking Formats: This is a necessary step in the Data Masking process to ensure that the chosen masking formats meet the database and application integrity requirements.
-- Data Constraints: The requirements may include generating unique values for the column being masked because of uniqueness constraints or generating values that meet the column length or type requirements

 **Update the Host Named Credential**
 4. The Host Named Credential has been pre-configured for you, but before running the masking script, you need to add your own SSH private key to enable it.
 Follow the steps below to update the Host Named Credential with the new SSH key based on your connection method: